jameshorine/fastFeatures/README.md

 `fastFeatures` provides an easy-to-use interface to fast variable selection methods.
 The implemented feature selection functions are:

-1.  `lassoSelector`. lassoSelector is built from the notion of Conditional Variable Inclusion Probability as introduced by Bunea et. al \[1\].
+1.  `lassoSelector` is built from the notion of Conditional Variable Inclusion Probability as introduced by Bunea et. al \[1\].
+Built on `glmnet` and can accept any regression of the families:

-2.  coming soon
+      - gaussian
+      - binomial
+      - poisson
+      - multinomial
+      - cox
+      - mgaussian
+2.  `rfSelector` is a `ranger`-powered bootstrapped random forest.
+The same methodology applies with the twist that we are only considering variables whoes conditional importance contribution is more than 1/(number of features in bootstrapped model at replication i).

 ## Installation